Synopsis/OpenTimelineIO-AVFoundation/README.md

 - Conversion of OpenTimelineIO `RationalTime` to CoreMedia `CMTime`
 - Conversion of OpenTimelineIO `TimeRange` to CoreMedia `CMTimeRange`
+- Conversion of OpenTimelineIO `ExternalReference` to AVFoundation `AVAsset`
+- Conversion of OpenTimelineIO `Timeline` to playable/exportable AVFoundation `AVCompostion` `AVVideoCompostion` and `AVAudioMix`

 ## Core Media Extensions